isaacnmm/pestpolicy-hugo2XX/content/posts/how-smart-are-bearded-dragons/index.md

 ##  How Smart are Bearded Dragons?
 Research

-While humans may have once been the only species capable of imitation, new research has shown that some lizards are on equal footing with us in the intelligence department. - The[University of Lincoln, U. K research](https://www.lincoln. ac. uk/news/2014/09/970. asp)aimed to provide a better understanding of the intelligence of bearded dragons - through imitation testing.
+While humans may have once been the only species capable of imitation, new research has shown that some lizards are on equal footing with us in the intelligence department. - The[University of Lincoln, U. K research](https://www.lincoln.ac.uk/news/2014/09/970.asp)aimedto provide a better understanding of the intelligence of bearded dragons - through imitation testing.
 The bearded dragons were studied while in terrariums.

 They were offered a wire door and get to the sumptuous mealworm.
 1.

-**Group 1**- One bearded [dragon](https://pestpolicy.com/can-bearded-dragons-eat-apples/) was shown a video where another bearded dragon was opening the wire door from the left 2. **Group 2**- Another bearded dragon was shown a video where another bearded dragon was opening the wire door from the right 3. **Group 3**- Another bearded dragon was shown a video where a human being was opening the wire door 4.
+**Group 1**- One bearded [dragon](https://pestpolicy.com/can-bearded-dragons-eat-apples/)was shown a video where another bearded dragon was opening the wire door from the left 2. **Group 2**- Another bearded dragon was shown a video where another bearded dragon was opening the wire door from the right 3. **Group 3**- Another bearded dragon was shown a video where a human being was opening the wire door 4.

 **Control group**- Four bearded dragons didn't get any video instruction on how to open the wire door **The results and conclusion? ** 1. **Group 1 and Group 2**(shown videos of other bearded dragons opening the wire door) acted in exactly the same way and even followed the direction used in opening the door in the video.
 2.